 That baseline matters before the reader opens NSFW Tavern or uses SillyTavern's Characters documentation as a reference point, because both are easier to judge when the first job is already named.

 Tavern AI Use Cases for Small Teams creates the most value when the first result can be judged quickly and reused without heavy cleanup.
 That usually means the workflow has a visible input, a visible output, and a limit the reader can accept.
 If Chat helps compare options, use it as a check; if it only adds more choices, stay with the smaller test.
-Anchor this section in scenario, fit, and tradeoff, then leave out anything that does not change the decision.
+Anchor this to scenario and fit.
+Make scenario, fit, tradeoff, and nsfwtavern.com context explicit so the paragraph cannot drift into a reusable framework.

 - Use comparison only when it reduces uncertainty for tavern ai use cases for small teams instead of adding work.